AmasaDelano/dungeon-land/markdown/06_02_Cleric.md

 ### Rotes

-Every time you commune, you gain access to all<!-- each --> of your rotes <!-- once -->without having to select them or count them toward your allotment of spells.
+Every time you commune, you gain access to each of your rotes once without having to select them or count them toward your allotment of spells.

 #### Light